truenas/documentation/content/SCALE/SCALETutorials/DataProtection/RsyncTasksSCALE.md

 Click **Save.**

-### Creating an Rsync Task Using SSH Mode
+## Creating an Rsync Task Using SSH Mode
 First, enable SSH and establish a connection to the remote server.

-We do not recommend using the SSH option as this introduces security vulnerabilities and does not meet security hardening guidelines.
+Using the SSH option as this introduces security vulnerabilities and does not meet security hardening guidelines.

 {{< expand "Establishing an SSH Connection" "v" >}}
 Enable SSH on the remote system.